Clara Nomee: Chairwoman of the Crow Tribe

-However, Nomee's five terms as Chairperson were also marred by a scandal and subsequent conviction stemming from her purchase of land from the Crow Nation in 1994.
-That year, Nomee acquired 80 acres of land belonging to the Crow Nation for $8,000.
+However, Nomee's five terms as Chairperson were also marred by a scandal and subsequent conviction stemming from her purchase of land from the Crow Tribe in 1994.
+That year, Nomee acquired 80 acres of land belonging to the Crow Tribe for $8,000.
 The sale was approved by the Land Resources Committee, which was composed of both elected members and Nomee political appointees.
 It was later determined that the market value of the 80 acres was between $21,000 and $38,000, well above the $8,000 that Nomee had paid.
 Nomee denied any wrongdoing in the sale, but federal prosecutors, who indicted her in 1997, contended that she had used influence to coerce members of the Land Resources Committee into approving the sale, since she had appointed many of the members of the committee.
 She was convicted for felony theft of tribal land in September 1998.

 Her sentencing was held in January 1999.
 Tribal officials and elders testified on her behalf at the sentencing.
-Nomee's contributions to the Crow Nation were even noted by the presiding judge, U.S. District Judge for the United States District Court for the District of Montana Jack D. Shanstrom.
+Nomee's contributions to the Crow Tribe were even noted by the presiding judge, U.S. District Judge for the United States District Court for the District of Montana Jack D. Shanstrom.
 Judge Shanstrom sentenced Nomee to six months of house arrest and ordered her to pay $21,000 in restitution.
 Her conviction was appealed, but upheld by a federal appeals court.
 However, Shanstrom allowed her to remain in office as Chairwoman and did not bar her from holding tribal office.

 Nomee successfully fought off bids to remove her from office following her conviction.
 She was defeated for re-election to a sixth term in the May 2000 tribal election by Clifford Birdinground, who received 67% of the vote.
-Birdinground nullified all deals made by Nomee's administration after her 1997 indictment and fired approximately 130 Crow Nation government employees after taking office.
+Birdinground nullified all deals made by Nomee's administration after her 1997 indictment and fired approximately 130 Crow Tribe government employees after taking office.
 (Two years later, Birdinground was convicted of one count of bribery by a federal court and sentenced to a prison term of 37 months.)

 Nomee largely remained largely out of the public's eye after leaving office in 2000, though she did make occasional public appearances.
 She died at St. Vincent's Hospital in Billings, Montana, on January 31, 2012, at the age of 73.
 She was buried at Lodge Grass Cemetery following a funeral at Lodge Grass Our Lady of Loretto Catholic Church.